bootlin/buildroot-external-st/docs/optee.md

 [this page](https://wiki.st.com/stm32mpu/wiki/OP-TEE_overview) on the ST32MP1 Wiki for an overview of OP-TEE on STM32MP1.

+It should be noted that on STM32MP157 platforms, starting from its Yocto BSP 5.0.0, ST has chosen to load OP-TEE into DDR instead of the SYSRAM memory.
+As the DDR is not encrypted, ST has chosen to disable the support of user Trusted Application (TA), breaking the usage of OP-TEE from Linux user-space applications.
+In the current Buildroot integration, we have chosen to keep OP-TEE in SYSRAM, preserving this functionality.

 From Linux, OP-TEE can be tested using a few [example OP-TEE applications](https://optee.readthedocs.io/en/latest/building/gits/optee_examples/optee_examples.html). available only in the *demo* configuration.